LioQing/comp3278-icms/README.md

 ### Backend

-You need to assign the correct value for the `.env` file in the `backend` directory.
+You need to assign the correct value for the `.env` file in the `backend` directory by referencing from `.env.example`.

 Then open a terminal in the directory and run the following commands.